zeus-volkov-systems/messageapi/README.md

 ###### Connections

 Endpoints are written as classes and initialized using configurable Connection maps.
-Every Connection represents an 'instance' of the Endpoint.
+Every Connection represents an 'instance' of a specific Endpoint.
 Here is an example of a connections map used by an email type endpoint:

 ```
 {